A Certificate of Recognition in Performance:

 Who is Eligible?

-Students enrolled as a full-time undergraduate instrumental major in one of the following degree programs may pursue the certificate: music education, music industry studies, music therapy, composition and theory, sacred music or the projected B.A./B.M.A. program.
+Students enrolled as a full-time undergraduate instrumental major in one of the following degree programs may pursue the certificate: music education, music industry studies, music therapy, composition and theory, or sacred music.

 Acceptance to the program will be awarded to eligible students through a petition, to be approved by area-specific faculty at the time of the fall jury of the junior or senior year of study.